inpla/inpla/README.md

 ## Attributes (integers)

-Agents can have integers as arguments.
-These integers are called attributes.
+Agents can have integers as their arguments.
+These integers are called *attributes*.

-- For instance, `A(100)` is evaluated as an agent `A` that holds an attribute of an integer 100.
+- For instance, `A(100)` is evaluated as an agent `A` that holds an attribute of an integer value 100.

 ```
 >>> x~A(100);